mbenedettini/blog/src/content/blog/htmx-nestjs-tsx.md

 and recently I became more into it thanks to the [Execute Program](https://www.executeprogram.com/courses/everyday-typescript) courses.

+I ended up using NestJS and I wrote a small adapter to use server-side TSX components with it and take full advantage of TypeScript.

 You can find the complete codebase on https://github.com/mbenedettini/nestjs-tsx-htmx-todo-app.